fserre/SGen/README.md

 sbt "run -n 3 wht"
 ```

-This generates a streaming Walsh-Hadamard transform on 8 points.
+The following section describes the different parameters that can be used.

 ## Command-line interface
-A command line consists of a list parameters followed by the desired transform.
+A SGen command line consists of a list parameters followed by the desired transform.

 ### Parameters
 The following parameters can be used: